 WRITING AS 'U. N. OWAN'

-'U. N. Owan' is the pen name I used for my first novel, The Beekeeper of Patagonia (2014).
+'U. N. Owan' is the pen name I used for my first two novels, The Beekeeper of Patagonia and My Wonderful Brief Encounter.

-I was a counter terrorism police officer at the time of publishing.
-When seeking permission from the Metropolitan Police to have a business interest, I was advised that using my own name might have career limiting consequences; therefore, I adopted a pen name.
+I was a counter terrorism police officer at the time of writing.
+When seeking permission from the Metropolitan Police to have a business interest, I was advised that using my own name might have career limiting consequences; therefore, I adopted a pen name for my first two novels.

 The Beekeeper of Patagonia